Sad Nipple Syndrome Is Under-Discussed But Very Real

 "[Sad nipple syndrome] is a really tricky condition to manage and you are best to seek medical attention rather than trying to go it alone," Krishna advised.

-The most important detail to remember is that despite the lack of research, if you're suffering from sad nipple syndrome or D-MER, you're not alone, and reaching out to a medical professional for guidance is always a wise decision.
+The most important detail to remember is that despite the lack of research, if you're suffering from sad nipple syndrome or D-MER, you're not alone.
+If nipple play, or general touch, brings on feelings of sadness or impending doom, seek help from a healthcare professional.